 As if in punishment for this compromise of their religious purity, only fifty-three souls survived that first winter.
-Amazingly, in spite of their sinful Godlessness, John Billington’s family of "Strangers" survived intact – including Eleanor, who became one of only five adult women in the entire colony to live to see the spring.
-Both of John's sons also survived, another insult to the devotion of "The Saints", many of whom had buried children over the bitter winter.
+Amazingly, in spite of their sinful Godlessness, John Billington’s family of "Strangers" survived intact – including Eleanor, who was one of only five adult women in the entire colony who lived to see the spring.
+Both of John's sons also survived, another insult to the devotion of "The Saints", many of whom had buried children and wives over the bitter winter.
 The Billington clan had become a daily reminder that God’s Chosen were not always chosen.
 More evidence was to follow.

-Meanwhile, "The Saints" back in England had begun spreading rumors about the failure of the colony, to drive down the value of the colonies' stock shares, making it easier for "Saints" to buy a controling interest in the company.
-And with each year they sent more "Saints" across the Atlantic, meaning to overwhelm "The Strangers" in Plymouth Colony.
+Meanwhile, "The Saints" back in England had begun spreading rumors about the failure of the Plymouth Bay Colony, to drive down the value of the stock, making it easier for "Saints" to buy a controling interest in the company.
+And with each year they sent more "Saints" across the Atlantic, meaning to overwhelm "The Strangers" in Massachuttes Bay.
 By 1624, the colony had grown to over 180 people.
 But two of the new arrivals, meant to build a Saint's majority, had in fact fed the growing tensions.

 The Reverend John Lyford and Mr. John Oldham were both nominally "Saints".
 In fact Lyford had been sent out as the official priest for "The Saints" in the colony.